-This Amendment Agreement is entered into by and between the Writers Guild of America, west, Inc., on behalf of itself and Writers Guild of America, East, Inc. ("the WGA"), on the one hand, and the Alliance of Motion Picture & Television Producers ("the AMPTP"), on behalf of the Companies it represented in the negotiation of the Writers Guild of America Theatrical and Television Basic Agreement of 1985 ("the 1985 MBA"), the Writers Guild of America Theatrical and Television Agreement of 1988 ("the 1988 MBA"), the 1992 WGA Extension Agreement ("the 1992 Extension Agreement") and those it represents in the negotiation of the Writers Guild of America Theatrical of America Theatrical and Television Agreement") and those it represents in the negotiation of the Writers Guild of America Theatrical and Television Basic Agreement of 1995 ("the 1995 WGA-AMPTP MBA") (collectively referred to as "the MBAs"), on the other hand.
+This Amendment Agreement is entered into by and between the Writers Guild of America, west, Inc., on behalf of itself and Writers Guild of America, East, Inc. ("the WGA"), on the one hand, and the Alliance of Motion Picture & Television Producers ("the AMPTP"), on behalf of the Companies it represented in the negotiation of the Writers Guild of America Theatrical and Television Basic Agreement of 1985 ("the 1985 MBA"), the Writers Guild of America Theatrical and Television Agreement of 1988 ("the 1988 MBA"), the 1992 WGA Extension Agreement ("the 1992 Extension Agreement") and those it represents in the negotiation of the Writers Guild of America Theatrical and Television Basic Agreement of 1995 ("the 1995 WGA-AMPTP MBA") (collectively referred to as "the MBAs"), on the other hand.